keptn/keptn.github.io/content/docs/install/helm-install/index.md

 ### Simple Keptn installation

-  The following commands provide a basic Keptn installation, Because the install command does not expose the API gateway service, we use the **kubectl** command to implement port forwarding, which implements the Kubernetes [LoadBalancer](../access/#option-1-expose-keptn-via-a-loadbalancer):
+  The following commands provide a basic Keptn installation.
+  Watch a video demonstration of this simple installation [here](https://www.youtube.com/watch?v=neAqh4fAz-k).*
    ```
    helm repo add keptn https://charts.keptn.sh
    helm install keptn keptn/keptn -n keptn --create-namespace
-   kubectl -n keptn port-forward svc /api-gateway-nginx 8080:8080
+   kubectl -n keptn port-forward svc/api-gateway-nginx 8080:8080
    ```

+  We use **kubectl** to forward port `8080` from our local machine to port `8080` on the Keptn API Gateway service in the cluster.

-   This command is useful for creating a basic Keptn installation to use for study or demonstration.
+  This set of commands is useful for creating a basic Keptn installation to use for study or demonstration.
-   It may not be adequate for a production Keptn installation.
+  It is not adequate for a production Keptn installation.

-   *Watch a video demonstration of a simple installation [here](https://www.youtube.com/watch?v=neAqh4fAz-k).*

 ### Full Keptn installation